katia-saunders/PGP-Bulletin/Update_prompt.md

 academic year rather than just this term, and the school can revise it at any time.

+Note: extra-dates.txt (the live-loaded file in the GitHub repo for ad-hoc dates) doesn't need any changes — it's fetched at runtime, not baked into this file, so leave that mechanism exactly as is.

 Also flag anything unusual for this term — one-off uniform exceptions, INSET days, changes to the menu's weekly rotation, etc.
 ```